edx/cookiecutter-django-app/README.rst

 First, create your empty repo on Github (in our example below, we would call it ``blogging_for_humans``) and set up your virtual environment with your favorite method.
-To request a new repo in the ``edx`` organization, `submit an ITSUPPORT ticket`_.
+To request a new repo in the ``edx`` organization, you will submit an ITSUPPORT ticket.
+Details are in the `How to request a new GitHub repo`_ wiki page.
 This ticket should also request that Travis and Codecov be enabled for the new repository.

-.. _submit an ITSUPPORT ticket: https://openedx.atlassian.net/servicedesk/customer/portal/1/create/50
+.. _How to request a new GitHub repo: https://openedx.atlassian.net/wiki/pages/viewpage.action?pageId=70385719

 **Note**: Your project will be created with README.rst file containing a pypi badge, a travis-ci badge and a link to documentation on readthedocs.org.
 You